Skip to content

 If you wish to use just the A100-80 GPU nodes which have higher memory, you add the following option:

-• --partition=gpu-a100-80 request the job is placed on nodes with high-memory (80 GB) GPUs - there are 64 high memory GPU nodes on the system.
+• --partition=gpu-a100-80 request the job is placed on nodes with high-memory (80 GB) GPUs with 48 cores per node - there are 64 high memory GPU nodes on the system.

 To just use the A100-40 GPU nodes: